 - Price – the DVR is lower compared to NVR

-- Camera – The IP camera of NVR can record high-quality video and audio, it can handle the HD resolution below 2mp up to 12mp or higher.
-Also, it has improved smart functionality that enables facial recognition and data analytics.
-While the DVR is using an analog camera and only limited at 2mp resolution.
+- Camera – The IP camera or NVR can record high-quality video and audio; it can handle the HD resolution below 2mp up to 12mp or higher.
+Also, it has improved smart functionality that enables facial recognition and data analytics while the DVR is using an analog camera and only limited at 2mp resolution.

-- Wiring – You can install NVR camera using an ethernet cable or connect it via WiFi.
-Whereas you need to wire the entire house for DVR system.
+- Wiring – You can install an NVR camera using an ethernet cable or connect it via WiFi, whereas you would need to wire the entire house for the DVR system.

 - Output – the image and video of DVR are lower quality and sometimes are unrecognizable.
 It is useless as evidence.

-- Ease of use – The NVR is a little-complicated device, especially to the non- tech-savvy individuals.
+- Ease of use – The NVR is a little-complicated device, especially to the non-tech-savvy individuals.
 The cameras are network programmed and need to connect to an IP address.
-On the other hand, the DVR is more straightforward, you can install the system using the player and plug solution.
-In either case, both suppliers offer installation and maintenance for their customer.
+On the other hand, the DVR is more straightforward; you can install the system using the player and plug solution.
+In either case, both suppliers offer installation and maintenance for their customers.

 - Replacement – The market share of the DVR is declining yearly, sooner it will be considered obsolete, and there is no compatible camera in the market.

 What Are The Benefits of an NVR System?

 - Allow multi-user to access the IP camera using a different device

 - It’s easy to export and save video, image, and voice recording into the email.